Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St/README.md

 >
 ![Geolog_Image](Costa_Production.gif)
 >
-> We have added a new test Characterization Notebook that uses Panel Widgets to select the well and well log analysis parameters"
+> We have added a new test Characterization Notebook that uses Panel Widgets to select the well and well log analysis parameters:
+>
 > 	3test_Chartbook_Porosity_Optimized-Lithology_Perm_Thomeer_Saturations_ver3-Lasio_with_FWL_search-implement_Optimization-Illite_another_Scipy_optimization_method-newperm.ipynb
 >
 > It is not totally straight forward, but please follow the directions in the Notebook: